oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="preorder"></a>[preorder](./Org.OData.Aggregation.V1.xml#L381:~:text=<Function%20Name="-,preorder,-")

-Returns the rank of a single node among the given nodes in preorder in the specified hierarchy, or null if the single node is not among the given nodes
+Returns the rank of a single node among the given nodes in preorder in the specified hierarchy

-This function is only meant to be used in an `orderby` transformation, its return value
+This function is only meant to be used in an `$orderby` clause or `orderby` transformation,
-          is opaque and only used for ordering.
+          its return value is opaque and only used for ordering.

 Parameter|Type|Description
 :--------|:---|:----------